torvalds/linux/Documentation/process/submitting-patches.rst

 Be sure to tell the reviewers what changes you are making and to thank them for their time.
 Code review is a tiring and time-consuming process, and reviewers sometimes get grumpy.
 Even in that case, though, respond politely and address the problems they have pointed out.
+When sending a next version, add a ``patch changelog`` to the cover letter or to individual patches explaining difference aganst previous submission (see :ref:`the_canonical_patch_format`).

 See Documentation/process/email-clients.rst for recommendations on email clients and mailing list etiquette.